-One of the most pressing environmental issues for the community is the George Town landfill site – a government facility which each and every day manages the waste that the residents and businesses on the Islands produce, known to some residents as 'Mount Trashmore'.
+One of the most pressing environmental issues for the community is the George Town landfill site, a government facility that manages the waste that visitors, residents and businesses on the Islands produce, known to some residents as 'Mount Trashmore'.
 This great mound of rubbish is evidence of the waste legacy of many generations.

 The George Town Landfill

-The 90ft mound can be seen from offshore and is visible to locals, residents and visitors every day, and it is evidence of the waste-legacy of many generations.
-The proposed plan to tackle Cayman’s ever-growing landfill site is to create a comprehensive Integrated Solid Waste Management System (ISWMS) as a public-private partnership.
-It will include a new landfill that will be properly lined, and all incinerated waste will be disposed of correctly in the small, controlled site.
-Government is hoping that this will be a final successful attempt at 'fixing the dump', which has been promised for decades.
+This new landfill will be properly lined and all incinerated waste will be disposed of correctly in the small, controlled site.
+The Cayman Islands Government is hoping that this will be a final successful attempt at 'fixing the landfill', which has been promised for decades.

 How ReGen is Expected to Look: